What is Jewish Wolfram Syndrome?

 Wolfram syndrome is a rare, life-threatening genetic disorder caused largely by pathogenic variants in the Wolfram syndrome 1 (WFS1) gene.

-The Ashkenazi subtype of Wolfram Syndrome can present with a wide range of symptoms, which are often mild in the early stages, making diagnosis particularly challenging.
+The Ashkenazi subtype of Wolfram syndrome can present with a wide range of symptoms, which are often mild in the early stages, making diagnosis particularly challenging.
 However, early recognition and intervention can help lessen the disease’s severity.

 This guide covers what to watch for, what to do if you test positive and how the condition may affect health, treatment decisions and family planning.
 Here are answers to common questions.